sanky369/auditosmart/README.md

 ## 🏆 Hackathon Details

-This project was created for [Hackathon Name] 2024.
-Our goal was to revolutionize the auditing process by making it more efficient, accurate, and accessible through technology.
+This project was created for Google Cloud Gemini Hackathon 2024.
+The goal of the project is to revolutionize the auditing process by making it more efficient, accurate, and accessible through technology.

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ---